SigMA: Path Signatures and Multi-head Attention for Learning Parameters in fBm-driven SDEs: Problem setting and framework

 where $\circ$ denotes the Stratonovich integral and $\otimes$ denotes the tensor product.
 Here, the "zeroth" term $\text{Sig}_0(X)$, by convention, is set to 1.
 Moreover, we denote the truncated signature $\text{Sig}^N(X)=\left(1,\,\text{Sig}^N_1(X),\,\ldots,\,\text{Sig}^N_N(X)\right)$ with the truncation order $N\in\mathbb{N}^+$.

-We summarize two properties of signatures that make them attractive in learning from paths and we present these here without any proof. \begin{proposition}[Uniqueness (\cite{Lyons_2010_uniqueness})] Let $\mathbf{X}^{(n)}={(X_0,\,\ldots,\,X_{n-1})}^T\in\mathbb{R}^{n\times d}$ be a path stream, and define its time-augmented version as $\mathbf{\widehat{X}}^{(n)}:={((X_0,\,t_0),\,\ldots,\,(X_{n-1},\,t_{n-1}))}^T\in\mathbb{R}^{n\times(d+1)}$.
+We summarize two properties of signatures that make them attractive in learning from paths and we present these here without any proof. \begin{proposition}[Uniqueness (\cite{Lyons_2010_uniqueness})] Let $\mathbf{X}^{(n)}={(X_0,\,\ldots,\,X_{n-1})}^T\in\mathbb{R}^{n\times d}$ be a path stream, and define its time-augmented version as

 Then the signature $\text{Sig}(\mathbf{\widehat{X}}^{(n)})$ can uniquely determine $\mathbf{X}^{(n)}$ up to a translation. \end{proposition} Proposition~\ref{prop-uniqueness} implies that there is no information lost in the signature transform.
 The time-augmented path is necessary because the signature transform is invariant to time reparameterizations, meaning it encodes only the data arrival order, not the precise timing. \begin{proposition}[Factorial decay (\cite{Lyons_1998_decay})] There exists a constant $C(\mathbf{X}^{(n)})$ depending on the path stream $\mathbf{X}^{(n)}$ such that where $\left\|\cdot\right\|$ is any tensor norm on ${(\mathbb{R}^d)}^{\otimes i}$. \end{proposition} Proposition~\ref{prop-decay} indicates that the terms of the signature decay factorially in size.
-This ensures that the most significant contributions are given by the lower order terms which justifies the use of truncated signatures.
+This ensures that the most significant contributions are given by the lower order terms which justifies the use of truncated signatures. \begin{proposition}[Chen's identity (\cite{chen1958integration})] Let $X:[s,t]\to\mathbb{R}^d$ be a path of bounded variation, and let $u\in(s,t)$ be an intermediate time.
+The signature of the entire path $\text{Sig}(X_{[s, t]})$ satisfies

+\end{proposition} Proposition~\ref{prop-chen} shows that the signature of a long trajectory implicitly contains the signatures of its subpaths.
+In practice, this algebraic decomposition of path signatures justifies the "lifting" procedure within SigMA, as detailed in Section~\ref{subsec-methodology-lifting}.